mbridak/wfd_py_logger/README.md

 ## Features

 #### Editing an existing contact
 Use the Up/Down arrow keys or PageUp/PageDown to scroll the contact into view.
 Your mouse scroll wheel may work as well.
 Double left click on the contact to edit, or use the '.E' command.
 Use the TAB or Up/Down arrow keys to move between fields.
 Backspace to erase and retype what you need.
-Once done press the Enter key to save, or the escape key to exit.
+Once done press the Enter key to save, or the Escape key to exit.

 #### Super Check Partial
 If you type more than two characters in the callsign field the program will filter the input through a "Super Check Partial" routine and show you possible matches to known contesting call signs.
 Is this useful?
 Doubt it.

 #### Section partial check
 As you type the section abbreviation you are presented with a list of all possible sections that start with what you have typed.

 #### DUP checking
 Once you type a complete callsign and press TAB to advance to the next field.
 The callsign is checked against previous callsigns in your log.
 It will list any prior contact made with the band and mode of the contact.
 If the band and mode are the same as the one you are currently using, the listing will be highlighted to alert you that this is a DUP.

 #### Autofill
 If you have worked this person before on another band/mode the program will load the class and section used previously for this call so you will not have to enter this info again.

 ## TODO
   * Enter a contact at a specific time.